Remember 2015? It was certainly an eventful year.

 - You could save for a comfortable retirement by investing in a wide range of financial products inside your RRSP

-- The Home Buyers’ Plan lets first-time homebuyers withdraw up to $25,000 to be used as down payment
+- The Home Buyers’ Plan lets first-time homebuyers withdraw up to CA$25,000 to be used as a down payment

-- The Lifelong Learning Plan lets students withdraw up to $20,000 to finance their full-time education
+- The Lifelong Learning Plan allows students to withdraw up to CA$20,000 to finance their full-time education

 - RRSP contributions are tax-deductible

 - Investment gains inside an RRSP are tax-deferred